CGI-FR/IoT-Hub-Portal/docs/concepts.md

 ![images/lora-device-model.png](images/lora-device-model.png)

-### Parameters
+#### LoRaWAN Device Model Parameters

 The parameters for the device models are parameters that are stored in the IoT Hub portal and retrieved for devices that inherits from this device model.

 > Note: When changing the value of a parameter, the device will be updated with the new value.
 > In that case, user should then modify each device and re-save it to get the correct properties.

 - ``Support OTAA/ABP setting``: The device model supports OTAA/ABP connectivity.
 - ``Type``: The LoRaWAN device class type (A or C).